kulics/koral/book-en/control-type.md

 E.g:
 ```
-Number : ^i32;
+Number ^i32;
 ```
 This defines a control data with no extra methods.
-It is similar to `number : 0;` except that it has built-in default control methods and is initialized to null.
+It is similar to `number: i32;` except that it has built-in default control methods and is initialized to null.

 We can use it directly like normal data.